top of page

 All-in-Ones

-In the same year Fun World created the #9223 - All-in-One Ghost Mask & Gown Costume, which added a child sized vest to a polyester shroud for a simple throw-over costume.
+In 1995, Fun World also created the #9223 - All-in-One Ghost Mask & Gown Costume, which added a child sized vest to a polyester shroud for a simple throw-over costume.
 The earliest of these costumes feature white painted over faces, while later versions have been found unpainted in glow and non-glow vinyl.

 #9223 - All-in-One Ghost Mask & Gown Costume assortment [Photo: John Louis].